mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 - Once after the callbacks associated with the `mousedown` event of the input.
 - Once after the callbacks associated with the `mouseup` event of the input.

 Although we have calculated the numeric values for all the employees in the list and we have visualized them we're recomputing them again, multiple times.
 This happens because the Angular's change detection gets triggered after each of the listed events above.
 Once the change detection gets triggered, it'll re-evaluate all the expressions in the templates and compare them with their previous values.
-If there's a change, the Angular's change detection will update the DOM in the most efficient manner.
-This means that **each change detection tick will re-evaluate all the expressions in the templates of the components.** Based on this, an very important advice that I included in the ["Angular Performance Checklist"](https://github.com/mgechev/angular-performance-checklist) is - **do not perform heavy computations in templates**.
+If there's a change, the Angular's change detection will update the DOM most efficiently.
+This means that **each change detection tick will re-evaluate all the expressions in the templates of the components.** Based on this, very important advice that I included in the ["Angular Performance Checklist"](https://github.com/mgechev/angular-performance-checklist) is - **do not perform heavy computations in templates**.

 Well, in our case we're 100% sure that the numeric values for the two lists of employees haven't changed, which means that Angular will not find any reason to update the DOM.
-The question is - how to tell to Angular to not recompute the numeric values for the employees unless it gets new lists for the two departments?
+The question is - how to tell Angular to not recompute the numeric values for the employees unless it gets new lists for the two departments?

 # On Push Change Detection Strategy